 Time is of the essence.
-Be it now or in the future, developers all around the world are perennially hard-pressed for time.
-This is one of reasons as to why Google Cloud gained enough traction, despite its relatively late entry into the market.
-Google went the extra mile and focused immensely on integrating their cloud technology with productivity tools.
+Developers worldwide are perennially hard-pressed for time, whether now or in the future.
+This is one of the reasons why Google Cloud gained enough traction despite its relatively late entry into the market.
+Google went the extra mile and focused immensely on integrating its cloud technology with productivity tools.

-But, as is with every cloud, Google Cloud is immensely vast and it can be tough to identify the best tools among a wide range of tools Google offers.
-In this blog, we shall look at the tools that every Google enthusiast and expert should have.
+However, as with every cloud, Google Cloud is immensely vast, and it can be challenging to identify the best tools among the wide range Google offers.
+In this blog, we will examine the tools that every Google enthusiast and expert should have.

 1) Google Kubernetes Engine (GKE)

-Kubernetes is one of the most popular tools amongst developers.
-Developed by Google, Kubernetes or K8s is an open-source containerization platform which propels productivity.
-Given its roots, it is no surprise that Google developed GKE, a dedicated tool, that oversees the deployment and maintenance of containers.
+Kubernetes is one of the most popular tools among developers.
+Developed by Google, Kubernetes or K8s is an open-source containerization platform that propels productivity.
+Given its roots, it is no surprise that Google developed GKE, a dedicated tool that oversees the deployment and maintenance of containers.

 The GKE opens the doors to swift development and deployment of Kubernetes-based applications.
-Despite the speed, the security is not hampered upon in anyway.
-What’s more is that GKE comes packing with Autopilot mode which has a capacity to fully manage an entire cluster, all by itself.
-In short, users can fully manage their containers applications using GKE.
+Despite the speed, security is not hampered in any way.
+What’s more, GKE comes packed with Autopilot mode, which can fully manage an entire cluster.
+In short, users can fully manage their container applications using GKE.

-This management of K8s from GKE is possible as the tool houses app monitoring performance, in-built command libraries for app execution and seamless scalability.
-Due to its centralized focus on K8s, this one of the most sought-after tools one should have when they are dealing with Kubernetes.
+This management of K8s from GKE is possible as the tool houses app monitoring performance, in-built command libraries for app execution, and seamless scalability.
+Due to its centralized focus on K8s, this is one of the most sought-after tools for dealing with Kubernetes.

 Also Read: Kubernetes Adoption: The Prime Drivers and Challenges